mhtchawlaAntino/RN-Basekit/README.md

 # RN-Basekit
-Template for React-Native with navigation, state management, axios &amp; other packages pre-installed.
+Template for React-Native with navigation, NativeBase, MST state management, React Navigation, axios &amp; other packages pre-installed.

 # How to install